Şehzade Mosque: History

 The construction of the Şehzade Complex (külliye) was ordered by the Ottoman Sultan Suleiman the Magnificent as a memorial to his favorite son Şehzade Mehmed (born 1521) who died in 1543 while returning to Istanbul after a victorious military campaign in Hungary.
 Mehmed was the eldest son of Suleiman's only legal wife Hürrem Sultan - although not his eldest son - and before his untimely death he was primed to accept the sultanate following Suleiman's reign.
 Suleiman is said to have personally mourned the death of Mehmed for forty days at his temporary tomb in Istanbul, the site upon which the imperial architect Mimar Sinan would construct a lavish mausoleum to Mehmed as one part of a larger mosque complex dedicated to the princely heir.

-The complex was Sinan's first important imperial commission and ultimately one of his most ambitious architectural works, even though it was designed early in his long career.
+The mausoleum of Mehmed was the first element of the complex to be completed, in 1544.
+The mosque and the rest of the complex were built between 1545 and 1548.
+The complex was Sinan's first important imperial commission.

+The mosque suffered some damage during the June 2016 bombing that occurred on a nearby street.
+Some of its windows were shattered.

 Architecture

 Exterior

 The mosque is entered through a marble-paved colonnaded forecourt with an area equal to that of the mosque itself.
 The courtyard is bordered by a portico with five domed bays on each side, with arches in alternating pink and white marble.
 At the center is an ablution fountain (şadırvan), which was a later donation from Sultan Murat IV.
-The twin minarets have two galleries and elaborate geometric sculpture in low bas-relief and occasional terracotta inlays.
-It is the only non-sultanic mosque designed by Sinan with a pair of minarets with two galleries.